BattleDemon/Battleships/README.md

 #### Issues and Solutions

 ### Prototype 4: Hand display and fully developed action systems
-#### Code at April 3rd
+#### Code at April 2nd
-To view all code at this point please see "PUT LINK TO PROTOTYPE 4"
+To view all code at this point please see https://github.com/BattleDemon/Battleships/blob/main/Prototypes/Prototype4.rs

 ```rs
 // Hand related Functions